Hi there.

 To prevent contaminating our air and water, the Environmental Protection Agency recommends scooping the poop with a bag and discarding it in the trash.

-There are several ways poop bags could be disposed, but the end of life cycle for most bags is a landfill.
+Which means the end of life for most bags is a landfill.

 What's in a Landfill?